Photo of Louise Freeman

 Louise Freeman

-Louise Freeman represents parties in complex commercial disputes, and co-chairs the firm’s Commercial Litigation and European Dispute Resolution Practice Groups.
+Louise Freeman represents parties in complex commercial disputes and class actions, and co-chairs the firm’s Commercial Litigation and EMEA Dispute Resolution Practice Groups.

-Described by Legal 500 as “one of London’s most effective partners” and by Chambers as “a class act,” Louise helps clients to navigate challenging situations in a range of industries, including life sciences, technology and financial markets.
+Described by Legal 500 as “one of London’s most effective partners,” Louise helps clients to navigate challenging situations in a range of industries, including technology, life sciences and financial markets.
 Most of her cases involve multiple parties and jurisdictions, where her strategic, dynamic advice is invaluable.
+Chambers notes "Louise is tactically and strategically brilliant and has phenomenal management skills on complex litigation," she is "a class act."

-Louise also represents parties in significant competition litigation proceedings, including a number of the leading cases in England.
+Louise also represents parties in significant competition law claims, including a number of the leading cases in England.

 Opt-out collective actions (i.e. US-style class actions) can only be brought in the UK as competition law claims.
 Periodic proposals to legislate to expand this regime to consumer law claims have so far faltered.
 However, this is now back on the Parliamentary agenda.
 Several members of the House of Lords have indicated their support for expanding the regime to allow consumers and small businesses to bring opt-out collective actions for breaches of consumer law, and potentially on other bases.